 - Metered and managed: metrics for reporting, analysis and service management

-- Scale at density: exploit multi-tenant and economies of scale to cut costs
+- Scale at density: leverage multi-tenant and economies of scale to cut cost

 SaaS to PaaS and IaaS